igul94/Instrument-for-CIROH/README.md

 [Camera Selection Guide](objectives.md)
 ## Comments
-    - Hellium network is not suitable for video stram but still considerable if the FPS will be so low
+    - Hellium network is not suitable for video stream but still considerable if the FPS will be so low

 ## Type of Camera
     - FPS ???